SammyMarie/ReservationMicroservice/README.md

 This is the customer microservice used in the PacktPub training video for Mastering Spring Cloud.

 ## Technologies used include:
-1. Spring Boot version 1.5.9
+1. Spring Boot version 1.5.9.
+2. Spring Security.
-2. RabbitMQ (Cloud bus message broker)
+3. RabbitMQ (Cloud bus message broker).
-3. Cloud Config
+4. Cloud Config.
-4. Netflix Eureka
+5. Netflix Eureka.
-5. Pivotal cloud dependencies
+6. Pivotal cloud dependencies.
-6. Spring PaaS connectors (Pivotal and Heroku)
+7. Spring PaaS connectors (Pivotal and Heroku).